mSvcBench/muBench/Docs/Manual.md

 If the K8sDeployer found YAML files in the YAML folder, it will ask whether the user prefers to undeploy them before proceeding.

-Take care of controlling the eventual completion of the deployement/undeployment operation with `kubectl get pods` command.
+Take care of controlling the eventual completion of the deployment/undeployment operation with `kubectl get pods` command.

+> *NOTE* :  `K8sParameters` can contain the keys `replicas`, `cpu-requests`, `cpu-limits`, `memory-requests` ,`memory-limits` to enforce these properties for all Pods of the µBench applation, overriding possible values in `workmodel.json `.
+For instance, `"replicas": 2` implies that every service will have 2 replicas.

 ---